Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

 Duet 2 (WiFi, Ethernet, Maestro) - RepRapFirmware 2.x, 3.x
 Legacy Duet 0.6 and 0.85 - RepRapFirmware 1.x

-Currently, the latest version of RepRapFirmware 2.x is 2.05.1.
-These files and the RepRapFirmware 1.26.1 files for legacy Duets are available [here](https://github.com/Duet3D/RepRapFirmware/releases/tag/2.05.1).

 ## Downloading RepRapFirmware files

 The latest release, along with beta, release candidates (RC) and previous versions of RepRapFirmware are available at [https://github.com/Duet3D/RepRapFirmware/releases](https://github.com/Duet3D/RepRapFirmware/releases)

+RepRapFirmware 2.x and 1.x are no longer developed.
+The last version (dated 02/2020) of RepRapFirmware 2.x is 2.05.1, and the last version RepRapFirwmare 1.x is 1.26.1.
+The firmware are still available [here](https://github.com/Duet3D/RepRapFirmware/releases/tag/2.05.1).

 Our general advice is to use the [‘Latest release‘ version from GitHub](https://github.com/Duet3D/RepRapFirmware/releases/latest), unless you have a specific reason to use a 'beta' or 'RC' release.
 Beta and RC versions are marked ‘Pre-release’ on GitHub.